CoinWeek Podcast #51: Globetrotting with Numismatourist Howard Berlin

 Some museums also are fortunate enough to have two of the same coins, so they can display both the obverse and the reverse on a flat surface.
 Not everybody is able to do that, especially with the rare specimens.

 Now with banknotes, that’s always been problematic because of lighting.
-There are some museums, one in particular that I remember in Helsinki from the Central Bank is almost dark because they don’t want ultra violet light to effect the color of the banknotes over a period of time.
+There are some museums, one in particular that I remember in Helsinki from the Central Bank is almost dark because they don’t want ultraviolet light to affect the color of the banknotes over a period of time.
 Of course, this has always been a problem with the ANA museum, at least I have been told by the curator there.
-They are very careful with the lighting, the type of lighting has been improved so that it doesn’t effect the manuscripts and banknotes over a period of time.
+They are very careful with the lighting, the type of lighting has been improved so that it doesn’t affect the manuscripts and banknotes over a period of time.

 Security is generally a problem.
 There are museums that have very fine coin collections but don’t exhibit them.
 And security, generally, is the main reason they give for not doing that.
 They are available to qualified researchers to look at and maybe photograph, etc., but in general they don’t want to deal with the costs of security.
 Only the–I should say–the very well-endowed museums can afford to properly display their exhibits.